 If it is placed in SysWOW64, then the command would be:

 When done, you’ll see a message indicating the .dll file was registered.

-So, boot your PC in Clean Boot State and try to manually isolate the issue.
-To perform clean-boot troubleshooting, you must take a number of actions, and then restart the computer after each action.
-You may need to manually disable one item after another to try and pinpoint the one that is causing the problem.
+So, boot your PC in Clean Boot State and try to isolate the issue manually.
+To perform clean-boot troubleshooting, you must take several actions and then restart the computer after each action.
+You may need to manually disable one item after another to pinpoint the one causing the problem.
 Once you have identified the offender, you can consider removing or disabling it.

 4] Update Graphics Drivers